Attendance

 Getting 90% in a test or examination would normally be considered a good result.
 In attendance terms, however, having around 90% attendance can have devastating consequences for a young person’s future.
 The government call this group of students persistently absent.
 At Ridgewood, our goal is for all our students to have good attendance, even when they are experiencing challenging circumstances.
 Through effective support and working closely with families, we can ensure every child maximises their opportunities.
 The minimum target for students is 96%.
 Our experience is that this level of attendance is achievable for the vast majority of students.
 In fact, many will exceed it, and some will maintain a 100% record over the entire academic year showing tremendous commitment to their studies.
 Post pandemic, Ridgewood has been above the national average because of the level of expertise available to support students and their families.
 If Ridgewood staff are unable to help, we have support services to refer or signpost parents to so that they can receive the support they need.

-• As well have having good attendance, you also have a responsibility to ensure that your child arrives to school on time and stays in school during the day.
+As well have having good attendance, you also have a responsibility to ensure that your child arrives to school on time and stays in school during the day.

 All students are expected to be in their form room on time each day.
 Students should be on site by 8.35am which is when the warning bell will sound.
 Students will be expected to be in their form room by the second bell at 8.40am.
 If students are not on time, they receive a late mark and you will be informed of this by text.
 If students are late regularly, they will be supported in their social time in an attempt to modify this behaviour.
 If a student arrives to school after 9.10am, without a good reason, the school register will have closed, and this will be marked as an unauthorised absence which can be used as evidence in legal procedures.
-An unauthorised late will also affect the student’s percentage attendance and access to rewards and privileges.
+An unauthorised late will also affect the student’s attendance percentage.

 Being on time helps everyone and shows respect.
 The students will not miss out on any important messages or learning opportunities.
 Teachers can concentrate on teaching and learning strategies without having to catch up late comers and the flow of lessons remains uninterrupted.
 When students are late it impacts not just on themselves but on other members of the school community.
 Teamwork is one of our treasured Ridgewood values and we emphasise a team approach to everything we do.
 Being on time is a simple way in which students can help to serve their school community.
 Punctuality may seem like a small thing, for example, ‘she/he was just a few minutes late’, but it actually matters a great deal.